3DWorkSpace (b)log I – from idea to platform

 The Allard Pierson, where the collections of the University of Amsterdam are housed, owns a group of animal mummies from ancient Egypt.
 They had never been studied in detail, so a research project was initiated in the summer of 2021 to answer the question of what is exactly inside the mummy wrappings.
 In the first step of the project, the mummies were taken to the Amsterdam University Medical Centre (UMC) where they were run through a CT scanner.
 This resulted in high-resolution image data of the interior of the mummies, that allowed to specialists to identify the animal species and study the bones, wrapping and any items that may have been included during the process of mummification.
 Over the last four months of 2021 we have been working on a 3D viewer that allows museum visitors to interact with the scan data themselves.
 This project is still in progress, but a prototype was quickly developed and was on display in the exhibition Dierenmummies Doorgelicht ('animal mummies exposed') from 11 december 2021 until the Netherlands went back in lockdown at the end of 2021.
 In this blogpost I’ll discuss the process of creation so far, and include some tips for anyone looking to visualise volumetric data such as CT scans, in a 3D web viewer.

-Volumetric display of crocodile mummy with cross-section tool active.
+Volumetric display of crocodile mummy with cross-section tool active in the pilot version.

 The idea